Mix automation: Modes

+Automation is temporarily disabled, Current manual settings are used.

 All of these include the mute button.
 If mute is pressed during writing of automation, the audio track will be muted during playback of that automation.

 Depending on software, other parameters such as panning, sends, and plug-in controls can be automated as well.
 In some cases, automation can be written using a digital potentiometer instead of a fader.